yashB-2002/Javascript-project/README.md

-This repo is for adding  projects  made using html, css, js in initial days of learning front-end web development
+This repo is for adding  projects  made using html, css, js in my initial days of learning front-end web development